zmichaelakins/ctp-spec/README.md

 • M&A integration and risk-management context
 • Illustrative diagrams and explanatory materials

-These materials are intended to provide a public reference for understanding the role of CTP within AI governance and enterprise integration environments.
+These materials provide a public reference for understanding the role of CTP within AI governance and enterprise integration environments.

 ---

 ## Implementation Notice

-The enforcement mechanisms, operational calibration methods, and control kernel that implement deterministic supervisory containment are proprietary and are **not included in this repository**.
+The enforcement mechanisms, operational calibration methods, and control kernel that implement deterministic supervisory containment are proprietary and **not included in this repository**.

 This repository intentionally limits disclosure to conceptual architecture and governance principles.